Dedicated to all of us that went through Peary Junior High School and Gardena High School during the 1960's.

 -He’s just the President, I don’t think about him one way or another.

 Lyndon Johnson was a part of the American landscape in those years, he was embedded in the consciousness of everyone in the same way that would happen in later years only to famous singers or movie stars, but in a much darker insidious way.
 I think it was because we saw his old wrinkled face nightly between images of young men in combat and commercials with young women selling products.
 He became an icon of father time coming back from the dead talking to us as if we were still children only partially awake.
 My mind was still a blank and I could not articulate all the mixed feelings I shared with so many others of my class and my generation about Lyndon Johnson whom we despised because we saw that he was the chief ward in the plantation.
-It was as clear as day - he was the boss man in the suit - and he was going to get you killed.
-As it turned out we were confirmed to be right many years later, when tapes released of all of the White House conversations and debates about the war - and it turned out Johnson knew the war was a lost cause, but refused to pull out as he didn't want to be the first American president to loose a war.
-It turned out that it was all about image - exactly as we thought - although at the time we were called cynics and un-patriotic.
-But we didn't give a shit about any of this - even if we had known our hatred would have been exactly the same - tt was an emotional gut response that was more powerful than any rhetorical point we needed to make.
-We didn't give a shit about any of that.
+It was as clear as day - he was the boss in the suit - and he was going to get you killed.
+As it turned out we were confirmed to be right many years later, when tapes were released of all of the White House conversations and debates about the war and it turned out Johnson knew the war was a lost cause but refused to pull out.
+He didn't want to be the first American president to loose a war.
+It was all about image - exactly as we thought - although at the time we could not articulate why we hated Johnson because it was only a feeling.
+But even if we had known our hatred and would have been able to say exactly what it was down to the smallest detail it would have made no difference to us.
+Our response was an emotional one that was more powerful than any rhetorical point.
+We didn't give a shit about rhetoric or ideas - pro or con.
 For some reason it was easy to see through him - as if he were made of glass.
+For us he was comically transparent and those that couldn't see it were a joke, or they were on the payroll and in on the joke.

 -Now that just doesn’t sound right Mr. Porcari.